-- CPU was the limiting factor in scaling out the environment. - Each dedicated, physical server, when configured with an "Optimized for User Experience policy" supported 92 Windows 7 desktops.
-If the "Optimized for Scale" policy is used, each physical server can support 135 Windows 7 desktops. - At peak, the control layer components of SQL Server, StoreFront and desktop delivery controllers consumed less than 30 percent of CPU and had over 20 percent of available memory. - The NetScaler Gateway CPU, memory and network utilization was under 10 percent for the 500user load. - Based on the overall solution, a 1 Gbps switch would provide sufficient network capacity.
+- CPU was the limiting factor in scaling out the environment. - The physical servers supported roughly 135 Windows 7 desktops. - At peak, the control layer components of SQL Server, StoreFront and desktop delivery controllers consumed less than 30 percent of CPU and had over 20 percent of available memory. - The NetScaler Gateway CPU, memory and network utilization was under 10 percent for the 500-user load. - Based on the overall solution, a 1 Gbps switch would provide sufficient network capacity.